HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](window3.jpg)
 (Above is an image of this test .)

+When wiring the fan, I noticed that I did not have another transistor.
+Instead i used the fan externally from the microbit with a battery instead.
+Although I would have liked all apsects to be connected to the microit I had to consider the materials I had access to.

+I created a vent in the floor to allow air to flow through. i had originally planned to use flyscreen but I used chicken wire instead because the larger holes allowed more air flow.
+I constructed a pltform for the fan to have the fan as close to the vent as possible.
+I also had to manage the angle of the fan as this effected the way in which the curtains blew.
 ### Wall Light Interaction ###
 In order to fabricate the lights, I created three different wall sonces or lamps.
 The first is more industrial looking as it will be placed at the door.
 I used the top of a toothpaste tube and painted it and aged it using metallic gold and copper paints.
 Using bead caps and a coiled piece of wire I created an arm for the light.
 The led has two wires soldered to it that are thread through the coilded wire and through a drilled hole in the wall.